Jewish religious clothing: Historical background

 The Torah set forth rules for dress that, following later rabbinical tradition, were interpreted as setting Jews apart from the communities in which they lived.

-Classical Greek and Roman sources, that often ridicule many aspects of Jewish life, do not remark on their clothing and subject it to caricature, as they do when touching on Celtic, Germanic, and Iranian peoples, and mock their different modes of dress.
+Classical Greek and Roman sources, that often ridicule many aspects of Jewish life, do not remark on their clothing and subject it to caricature, as they do when they talk about Celtic, Germanic, and Iranian peoples, and mock their different modes of dress.
 Cultural anthropologist Eric Silverman argues that Jews in the late antiquity period used clothes and hair-styles like the people around them.
 At 2 Maccabees 4:12, it is said that the Maccabees slaughtered Jewish youths guilty of Hellenizing in wearing caps typical of Greek youths.

 In the Mishnaic period, as well as in many Islamic countries until the mid-20th century, Jewish men typically wore a tunic (חלוק), instead of trousers.
 In the same countries, many different local regulations emerged to make Christian and Jewish dhimmis look distinctive in their public appearance.
 In 1198, the Almohad caliph Yaqub al-Mansur decreed Jews must wear dark blue garb with very large sleeves and a grotesquely oversized hat; his son altered the colour to yellow, a change that may have influenced Catholic ordinances some time later.
 German ethnographer Erich Brauer (1895–1942) noted that in Yemen of his time, Jews were not allowed to wear clothing of any color besides blue.
 Earlier, in Jacob Saphir's time (1859), they would wear outer garments that were "utterly black".

 In France, during the Middle Ages, Jewish men typically wore trousers and chemise, thought by Rashi to have been equivalent to the tunic worn by Jewish men of the east.